6mile/git-hunter/README.md

 # git-hunter
-Find threats in your source code
+Find threats in source code

-## jq tricks
+## Working with JSON and jq

 ### use jq to sort by two columns and use the csv format
 ```jq -r '.secrets[] | [.file, .offender] | @csv' ./scanresults/file01.json | sort -u```